If you’re a fan of apple cider, you’re going to love this coffee cake!

 For the cake:

-- Sour cream: A classic in coffee cake, sour cream helps bring a nice tang and moisture to this dessert.
-I recommend using full-fat here.
+- Sour cream: Full-fat sour cream helps bring a nice tang and moisture to this dessert, but Greek yogurt can also be used in a 1:1 substitution.

 For the streusel topping: